LSTM-Kirigaya/openmcp-document/sdk-tutorial/usage/task-loop.md

 - `registerOnEpoch`: Triggered at the start of each task epoch
 - `registerOnToolCall`: Triggered before calling a tool function
 - `registerOnToolCalled`: Triggered after calling a tool function
+- `registerOnTokenConsumption`: Triggered after openmcp calculates token consumption and price, etc., which can be used to obtain the cost of the current agent loop call.

 These hook functions accept a callback function, which will be called when the corresponding event is triggered.